 - Mills Office Supplies.
 We have chosen Mills Office Productivity, a certified B Corp and an innovator in sustainable practices, as our supplier of office products for our business.
 Mills not only supports our environmental goals, but inspires us by example.
 To get inspired yourself, watch Mills’ video on sustainability and corporate responsibility.

 - Wheat Paper.
 There is no escaping the fact that legal work is paper-heavy.
-To mitigate our impact on the environment, we use Step Forward Paper, which is composed of 80% wheat straw waste, for the vast majority of our printing.
-This paper has less environmental impact than 100% recycled paper.
-You can learn more about wheat paper at stepforwardpaper.com.
+To mitigate our impact on the environment, we use Sugar Sheet copy paper, which is forest-free, 100% sugar cane fibre paper, for the vast majority of our printing.
+You can learn more about Sugar Sheet here.

 - Plastics, glass, metals and organics.
 We responsibly reduce and manage the disposition of waste by reusing material where feasible, recycling what cannot be reused, and composting our organics.

 - Sustainable Recycling.
 We have partnered with Urban Impact to recycle the paper that we do use, and over the last four years alone (2013 through 2016), our recycling efforts have accomplished the following:

 - 1,116 kilograms of paper waste was diverted from landfills